chamberlainguy/tictactoe/readme.md

 In 'dumb' computer mode the computer uses a simmple recursive algorythm to look ahead from each move possibility.

 ## Playing against 'unbeatable' computer.
-In dumb computer mode the omputer follows these steps as seen on [https://en.wikipedia.org/wiki/Tic-tac-toe].
+In dumb computer mode the computer follows these steps as seen on [https://en.wikipedia.org/wiki/Tic-tac-toe].
 A algorythm plays a perfect tic-tac-toe game by choosing the move with the highest priority in the following table.

 1) Win: If you have two in a row, play the third to get three in a row.